NoSlimes/UniTerminal/README.md

 2. Pass the method's name to the `AutoCompleteProvider` property in the attribute.

 **Supported Method Signatures:**
-DevCon automatically detects the parameters of your provider method.
+UniTerminal automatically detects the parameters of your provider method.
 You can choose the signature that best fits your complexity needs:

 | Signature | Who Filters? | Description |
 | :--- | :--- | :--- |